r-mattasa/KatevaPalvelut/project-plan-template.md

 List here any thought-out feature that doesn't make it into the MVP.
 Admin login and fill up the details user registration and login
-Email sent to the  registered user and create language localization
+Email sent to the  registered user and as well as the to the provider person (have to accept the request) language localization
 Modes (dark or light)